What are supermarket opening times on the platinum jubilee bank holiday?

-Britons are preparing to celebrate the Queen’s platinum jubilee in a special four-day bank holiday at the start of June, to mark the monarch’s 70 years on the throne.
+Britons are preparing to celebrate the Queen’s platinum jubilee in a special four-day bank holiday, starting on Thursday, to mark the monarch’s 70 years on the throne.

 From major events planned by Buckingham Palace and the Department for Culture, Media and Sport (DCMS) to community-planned street parties and Big Lunches, the country is going all out to mark the Queen’s historic milestone.